nickyhajal/world-domination-summit/_content/speakers/danielle-laporte.md

 ## 2011 Speaker

-# Danielle LaPorte conducted a one-hour open Q&A for all aspiring Firestarters.
-Emergency response teams were standing by.
+# Danielle LaPorte spoke in 2011, then returned to lead workshops in both 2012 an 2013.
+Emergency response teams were standing by all three years.

 <div class="line-canvas"></div>